Strain Gauge Meter

 Measuring channels settings are available in the dialog window “Measuring unit parameters” which is activated by “Parameters” key in the Strain gauge meter window.

-“Measuring unit parameters” clause contains three fields available for settings: “Parameters”, “Strain gauge meter” and “Strain gauge sensor”.
+“Measuring unit parameters” clause contains three fields: “Parameters”, “Strain gauge meter” and “Strain gauge sensor”.

 The section “Parameters” allows to set general characteristics of the measuring complex: